 The “Background Image” does not have to take up the entire video frame.
 It can be used in a similar way to the Add Logo filter or the Add Image option within Annotate.
 Providing the function here saves you from using separate filters if you only require a title.

 A typical scenario for the use of Blank Video is for separating and introducing different videos within a timeline.
 To understand this more, let us look at this common case history.

 Here we have three folders, containing the video exhibits from three locations.
 Each folder could contain multiple chains, with any necessary filtering within those chains.
 We then have a folder called ‘Titles’.

 Using the Blank Video filter, it is now possible to create a title to introduce each specific video.
-Using various filters, you can create some quite elaborate titles.
+Also, using various filters, you can create some quite elaborate titles.
 Using Annotate for instance, these can even be animated.
 For this example though, we have kept things fairly simple.

 Blank Video gives us the background size, color and duration of the title.
 We have then added the case text (Top-Left), the title duration macro (Bottom-Left), and the exhibit text (Centre), all with Add Text filters.
 We have reversed the video, with the Reverse filter, so the timer becomes a countdown.
 Finally, we have added the logo, with Add Logo.
 We could have used multiple items within a single Annotate, but for the purpose here, multiple filters have been used.

 As we need three titles for this case, it is easy to copy and paste the chains twice, and then only make changes to the exhibit text.
 No need to do it all again, copy and paste is super quick!

 Finally, we can load all of the titles, and the final video exhibits, into a timeline.